TonyJem/PersonalityQuiz/README.md

 <br>
 <br>

-1. The __first view controller__ is an introduction screen with information about the quiz and a button to begin:
+1. The __first view controller__ is an introduction screen with information about the Quiz and a button to begin:

 <img src="/quiz-screens/quiz01.png" width="20%">
 <br>